fcr--/lua-matrix/README.md

 TO DOCUMENT

+Transpose: `m:t()`
+> Returns the transposed matrix.

+LUp decomposition: `lu = m:lup()`
+> Returns a table containing the arrays for the LU decomposition, where:
+> * lu.L is a lower triangular matrix with ones on its diagonal,
+> * lu.U is an upper triangular matrix, and
+> * lu.P is a permutation matrix (also saved as a table with the indices in lu.p).
+>
+> Note that lu.P:t():dot(lu.L:dot(lu.U)) should be approximately equal to lu ± computation errors.

 #### Mutable Operations

 The operations documented in this section change in some or other way the content of the matrices